pydata/xarray/CORE_TEAM_GUIDE.md

    Labels used for labelling issues that relate to particular features or parts of the codebase normally have the form `topic-<SOMETHING>`.

    If the issue is clearly defined and the fix seems relatively straightforward, label the issue as `contrib-good-first-issue`.
+8. **Where should the poster look to fix the issue?**
+    If you can, it is very helpful to point to the approximate location in the codebase where a contributor might begin to fix the issue.
+This helps easy the way for new contributors to the repository.

 ## Code review and contributions